 c.
 Teach those who do not know: Artaxerxes gave Ezra authority to teach this generation of returned exiles.
 Yet he also gave authority – perhaps too much authority – to punish those who did not observe the law of your God and the law of the king.

 i.
 “Later passages show that Ezra was primarily a priest and scholar rather than an administrator.
 Yet the assurance that God had called him and had opened the doors gave Ezra the courage and strength to undertake this great task.”
 (Yamauchi)

 5. (27-28) Ezra gives thanks.

 b.
-So I was encouraged, as the hand of the Lord my God was upon me: Ezra was certainly encouraged; not so by the king’s support but more so because it was all clear evidence of God’s support and blessing.
-Ezra found great encouragement in knowing that the hand of the Lord was upon him.
+So I was encouraged, as the hand of the LORD my God was upon me: Ezra was certainly encouraged; not only by the king’s support but more so because it was all clear evidence of God’s support and blessing.
+Ezra found great encouragement in knowing that the hand of the LORD was upon him.